CorvusPrudens/Corvassembly/docsrc/advanced/memory-mapping.rst

   A module that writes analog values to a 128-byte buffer at a specified frequency.

-  :var SCOPE_RATE: 16-bit register that determines sampling frequency.
+  :var write SCOPE_DATA‎: 16-bit register that determines sampling frequency.
 When the
     sample accumulator is decremented to zero, a new sample is loaded into the buffer and the accumulator is reset to the value of ``SCOPE_RATE``.

   :var read SCOPE_DATA: reads from the sample buffer.
 When read, the read address
     is incremented by one.
 When the address reaches the end of the buffer, it simply wraps.

+  :var write SCOPE_TRIGGER: writing a 1 to this register triggers sample collection.
+    When the buffer is filled, sample collection stops.
+This prevents tearing.

 .. note -- we're using some invisible character here too
 .. function:: Flash‎